michaella23/michaella23/README.md

 ## :woman_technologist: About Me
 I'm a web developer who enjoys building applications using frontend languages and frameworks, with a focus on accessibility and clean design.
 While my happy place is creating interfaces that users will interact with, I like to learn about what happens behind the scenes.

-- 🔭 I’m currently working on daily coding challenges as part of [Scrimba](https://scrimba.com)'s [JavaScriptmas](https://scrimba.com/learn/javascriptmas) event! 🎄
+- 🔭 I’m currently working on building more frontend projects after quite a while.
+I missed it!
-- 🌱 I’m currently learning more about accessibility and compiling my favorite resources
+- 🌱 I’m currently learning more about accessibility and compiling my favorite resources.
 - 🤔 Things I need to look into... how to create React apps using Vite, the new Firebase course on [Scrimba](https://scrimba.com)
 - 💬 Ask me about the [Scrimba](https://scrimba.com) [mini-course](https://scrimba.com/playlist/pw5gDse) I recently created!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/michaella-rodriguez), [Twitter](https://www.twitter.com/NotMichaella)